ECUdweber/thedanielweber/Angular2-Starter-Project.md

       </body>
     </html>
 ```
 In commented section 1, we loaded several libraries that improve the compatibility of this tutorial with different browsers/versions.
-It also imports system.src.js which is used below.
+It also imports `system.src.js` which is used as module loader to import the app.

 In section 2, SystemJS is used to load our application and our various modules.
 In a production example we may want to use something else such as webpack.
 It was chosen here since we can use it with plunker.